Accessibility Tools

 Diagnosis

-Medications for movement symptoms:
+Medications for motor symptoms:

 Medications for dyskinesias:

-Gocovri: this is a long acting amantadine taken once a day at night that also helps by increasing ON TIME during the day.
+• Gocovri is a long acting amantadine taken once a day at night; it can also help increase “ON TIME” during the day.

-Medications for hallucinations:
+Medications for psychosis and hallucinations:

 Medications for REM (rapid eye movement) sleep behavior disorder: